amdurj/stochastic_1_final_project_covid_modeling/README.md

 # stochastic_1_final_project_covid_modeling
 Data and workbooks related to stochastic process 1 coursework.
-Topic of final project is modeling new covid cases in 6 countries.
+Topic of final project is modeling count of new covid cases in 6 countries.
+All final project files are located in project/finalized_code.
+Items in project were initial EDA, notes, and 50% point.
+Bibliography has been moved to the paper.

 ## Files
 **Covid_EDA.ipynb**: Exploratory data analysis on covid daily count of new cases dataset